cdaringe/counsel/packages/counsel-precommit/README.md

 - apply it (per `counsel` docs)

 now, on every `git commit ...`, `lint` and `test` must execute successfully (e.g. exit with code 0), for the commit to succeed!

+## hot tips

+- if used in a monorepo style project, make sure to configure `gitRoot` in your config!